ABOUT US

 Founded in 1964

 Thanks to a humble beginning with the estate of Charlie Sigrist and attorney, retired U.S. Rep. Ralph Regula, Dr. Charles King from Malone College and Arnold Fritz, president of the Canton Audubon Society, The Wilderness Center (TWC) has grown from a dream into a community treasure.
 Dr. Charles King and Arnold Fritz saw the need for a nature center in northeast Ohio.
-Although they didn't yet have money to make an offer, when they found out about the Sigrist land, they approached Regula with interest, hope and a concept.
+Although they didn't yet have money to make an offer, when they found out about the Sigrist land, they approached Regula with interest, hope, and a concept.

 King and Fritz saw that property could effectively serve the surrounding areas, but learned that a strip mining company was also interested.
 Regula cared deeply about the environment and wanted to preserve the property's pristine forests, so he requested a grant from the Timken Foundation to assist King and Fritz with the formation of TWC.
 The Timken Foundation donated $67,500 for the purchase of the Sigrist lands and the adjacent Warstler property.
 The Stark County Foundation, the Canton Garden Center, Dr. Tom Soehnlen and Bernice McKenzie Frease, a state representative, also contributed toward the purchase.
-The Wilderness Center

 Growth through the years